murer/mycontainer/README.md

 Mycontainer purpose has been incresed to be a generic test container (and not only Java EE one).

-It means you can use mycontainer help you test your project.
+It means you can use mycontainer to help you test your project.
 Check it out.

 ## Since 1.4.4